Siddhesh-Agarwal/blog/cm8vr8scu000109juh2oo626w.md

 * **Opt-out mechanisms** (letting creators exclude their work from training datasets)

+The [**New York Times lawsuit against OpenAI**](https://www.nytimes.com/2023/12/27/business/media/new-york-times-open-ai-microsoft-lawsuit.html) and the [Indian Media v/s OpenAI Case](https://www.reuters.com/technology/openai-face-indian-digital-news-firms-ambani-adani-copyright-battle-2025-01-27/) raises a question:

-The **New York Times lawsuit against OpenAI** highlights this issue: if AI models reproduce paywalled content verbatim, should they be liable for copyright violations?
+> if AI models reproduce paywalled content verbatim, should they be liable for copyright violations?

 ## **Conclusion: A Fair Approach to AI and Copyright**